wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getaccount.md

 ---
-title: zec:getaccount \[POST\] {disallowed}
+title: getaccount  {disallowed} - Zcash
-description: DEPRECATED.
-Returns the account associated with the given address.
+description: Example code for the getaccount  {disallowed} json-rpc method. Сomplete guide on how to use getaccount  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters